A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Metric Abstract Elementary Classes

 \item The maps above are essentially inverses, in the since of Theorem \ref{goal}.3 \item \begin{itemize} \item Given $M_\ell \in K$ and $A_\ell$ nicely dense in $M_\ell$ for $\ell = 0,1$, if $f:M_0 \to M_1$ is a $K$-embedding such that $f(A_0) \subset A_1$, then $f\rest A_0$ is a $K_{dense}$-embedding from $(M_0)_{A_0}$ to $(M_1)_{A_1}$. \item Given $\mathcal{A}, \mathcal{B} \in K_{dense}$ and a $K_{dense}$-embedding $f: \mathcal{A} \to \mathcal{B}$, this lifts canonically to a $K$-embedding $\overline{f}:\overline{\mathcal{A}} \to \overline{\mathcal{B}}$. \end{itemize} \end{enumerate} \end{theorem}

 {\bf Proof:} The proof proceeds similar to the first-order version, Theorem \ref{goal}.
-In particulalr, many of the definitions of continuous structures from discrete approximations (such as getting the metric and relations from their approximations) did not use compactness and only used uniform continuity to ensure that a completion existed, which will be guaranteed by the definition of $K_{dense}$ in this case.
+In particular, many of the definitions of continuous structures from discrete approximations (such as getting the metric and relations from their approximations) did not use compactness.
+Rathery, they only used uniform continuity to ensure that a completion existed, which will be guaranteed by the definition of $K_{dense}$ in this case.

 Given continuous $\tau = \seq{F_i, R_j}_{i < n_f, j < n_r}$, define

 Given an MAEC $K$, we define the AEC $K_{dense}$ as follows: \begin{itemize} \item $\tau(K_{dense}) = \tau^+$; \item Given an $\tau^+$ structure $\mathcal{A}$, we use the following procedure to determine membership in $K_{dense}$: define $D$ on $A \times A$ by